Polyfrost/Chatting/docs/chattabs.md

 ## Syntax

-The file for Chat Tabs is in `{MINECRAFT DIRECTORY}/W-OVERFLOW/Chatting/chattabs.json`.
+The file for Chat Tabs is in `{MINECRAFT DIRECTORY}/OneConfig/profiles/{PROFILE}/chattabs.json`.
+However, Chatting versions below 1.4.2-beta5 use `{MINECRAFT DIRECTORY}/W-OVERFLOW/Chatting/chattabs.json`.
 The default file will look something like this:

 ```json